michaelfranzl/SalorHospitality/README.md

 For a quick demonstration of a small part of the features (the Restaurant part), watch the screencasts that are available on Youtube:

 http://www.youtube.com/watch?v=SUfm17WYRdA (This video covers restaurant functions only)

+More videos are planned, but haven't been made yet.

 Philosophy of technology